-You have now created a working private VPN-server.
+You have now created a working private VPN server.

-However, cloud hosting providers often do carry logs, and using such a service will not be any safer than using a known VPN-provider.
+However, cloud hosting providers often do carry logs, and using such a service will not be any safer than using a known VPN provider.

-Creating your own VPN is best suitable for people who just may want to be more secure on public Wi-Fi and want to avoid paying bigger monthly cost for it.
+Creating your own VPN is best suitable for people who just may want to be more secure on public Wi-Fi and want to avoid paying a bigger monthly cost for it.